President and Leadership Team

 Dr. Ching-Hua Wang is the second president in the history of Samuel Merritt University.
 She works with the President's Cabinet to fulfill the University’s mission and values, with a commitment to improve health outcomes by educating future healthcare professionals who are highly skilled and reflect the communities they will serve.

 Dr. Wang previously served as the provost and vice president for academic affairs at California State University, Sacramento.
 Before joining Sacramento State, she served as dean of the School of Health and Natural Sciences at Dominican University of California, where she was also a professor of immunology and microbiology.
-There, she initiated and developed several academic programs, including a master of science in physician assistant studies program and internationally educated nurses program.
+There, she initiated and developed several academic programs, including a Master of Science in physician assistant studies program and internationally educated nurses program.

 She was one of the original 13 faculty members recruited to start California State University, Channel Islands.
 She served as director of the Bridges to Stem Cell Research initiative, director of the school’s Master of Science in Biotech and Bioinformatics program, was special assistant to the provost, and chair of several health science programs.

-She received her medical degree from Beijing Medical College, a master of science degree in immunology from Beijing University, and a PhD in immunology from Cornell University.
+She received her medical degree from Beijing Medical College, a Master of Science degree in immunology from Beijing University, and a PhD in immunology from Cornell University.
 She has authored of over 50 peer-reviewed publications and has obtained over $11.3 million in funds from private sources and corporations and $15 million in grants.

 Dr. Wang and the President's Cabinet provide stewardship of institutional resources in consultation with the Board of Regents and the University's parent company Sutter Health.